 Although it may seem obvious, you should also avoid looking directly at the sun.
 Doing so may cause irreversible damage to your eyesight and even lead to blindness.

 Getting plenty of sleep if vital for our overall health and well-being, but it also has an effect on your eyes.
 As you sleep, your eyes are continuously lubricated, and any dust or smoke accumulated during the day is cleared away.

 A lack of sleep can lead to your eyes becoming red, swollen and dry.
-They may also become more sensitive to light, become blurry and itchy – which may worsen if you proceed to rub your eyes.
+They may also become more sensitive to light, or become blurry and itchy - which may worsen if you proceed to rub your eyes.
 Some tips of help beat insomnia include:

 - Avoiding caffeine and sugars in the evening.

 - Avoid electronic screens (tablets, phones, computers) during the last two hours before bed.